maciekb/node-oppodigital/README.md

 * `'source'`
 * `'mute'`

-Starting/Stopping the connection to the Devialet Expert device:
+Starting/Stopping the connection to your Rotel Amp:

 ```javascript
 d.start(port, baud);
 ```

 * `port` should be like `'/dev/cu.usbserial'` or something similar on MacOS or Linux, or `'COM3'` on Windows
-* `baud` should be like `115200`, or whatever you configured your Devialet to be (see above)
+* `baud` should be like `115200`, or whatever you configured your Rotel to be (see above)